🧠 See how Yahini's briefs outperform manual prompts across 11 metrics →

 Here’s why this doesn’t always work:

 As user expectations rise, generic briefs lead to generic content that gets lost in the noise.
+To stand out, you need to focus on high-quality content.

 10 strategies to help you create better briefs, faster